younes38/UmojaHack/README.md

 # UmojaHack
-The proposed solution for the Umoja Hackathon which was about AI.
+The proposed solution for the Umoja Hackathon,the challenge was to create a model to predict the burned area in different locations.
 ## About the problem
 [The challenge](https://zindi.africa/hackathons/umojahack-3-hotspots) is to build a model capable of predicting the burned area in different locations.
 ## About the solution